 Dr. Jodien Johnson, a 2008 graduate, is a Research Director for Anderson Press Incorporated.
 She directs survey research projects for a wide variety of research topics including publishing products, media/entertainment, home decor, digital innovations, topics related to social justice, and others.

-Dr. Kathy Krey, a 2008 graduate, is the Research Director affiliated with the Baylor University Texas Hunger Initiative.
-She oversees a portfolio of applied research and evaluation projects on policy-relevant food insecurity issues.
+Dr. Kathy Krey, a 2008 graduate, is the Director of the Texas Hunger Initiative (THI) at Baylor University.
+She is responsible for the overall management of THI and successful administration of its grants.
+She also directs research & evaluation projects on policy-relevant food insecurity and poverty issues.

-Carrie Graf, M.A. is a 2007 graduate serving as the Director of Marketing for the eVerge Group.
-She previously acted as a Bank Marketing Manager for Plains Capital Corporation in Dallas.
+Carrie Graf, M.A. is a 2007 graduate currently serving as Capacity Modeling and Operations Research Analyst for the Bank of America.
+She previously served as Director of Marketing for the eVerge Group.
+She also acted as a Bank Marketing Manager for Plains Capital Corporation in Dallas.
 Her responsibilities include database marketing, market research, campaigns, social media, technical writing, and contributing to product development.

 Dr. Alex Trouteaud, a 2005 graduate, is Senior Vice President of Research for Anderson Press Incorporated, a publishing and CPG corporation located in Atlanta, GA.
 The research department consists of several teams of Ph.D.-level applied social science researchers.